Joining a Cohort

 Registration

-- Registration only signs you up for cohort updates by email.
-It does not create your platform account.
+• Registration does not create your platform account.

 Course platform account

-The course management platform is a separate account, used to submit homework, track your score, see deadlines, and submit your project.
-Sign up with any email - it does not have to match the email you used to register for cohort updates.
+The course management platform is the only course account you need.
+Use it to submit homework, track your score, see deadlines, and submit your project.
+Sign up with any email - it does not have to match the email you used for optional cohort updates.

 For the platform UI, see Course Management Platform.